-Caregiving can be extremely difficult, particularly for those who are thrust into the situation abruptly and in a state of complete unpreparedness.
-That was the situation that my brother and I found ourselves in when my mother suffered a heart attack.
-We had to not only start filing for Medicaid on my mother's behalf, but also find her a quality nursing home at the same time.
-In order to fully appreciate how this story unfolded, we need to go back about a number of months before the actual heart attack.
+Caregiving can be extremely difficult, especially for those who are thrust into this role abruptly and find themselves completely unprepared.
+That was the situation my brother and I found ourselves in when our mother suffered a heart attack.
+Not only did we immediately have to apply for Medicaid on her behalf, but we also had to find her a quality nursing home.
+To fully appreciate how my family’s caregiving journey unfolded, we need to go back several months before Mom even suffered that devastating health setback.

 Our Nursing Home Nightmare

 The year before her heart attack, Mom fell and was hospitalized for several days.
 After the hospital stay, she spent about two weeks at an inpatient senior rehabilitation center.
 This facility also served as a nursing home for long-term care residents.
 Mom was happy while she was recuperating there, and everything seemed fine with the staff and the care and physical therapy she was receiving.

 After Mom’s heart attack, we suddenly realized that her current living arrangement was no longer safe.
 We needed to find a quality nursing home where she could live permanently and receive the care and supervision she needed.
 Naturally, the first place we thought of was the senior rehab facility she was already familiar with.
 This facility was only a few minutes’ drive from the hospital, which made it seem like a win-win situation for all of us.

 Because we had previous experience with this skilled nursing facility, we didn’t bother checking its online reviews, stopping in to speak to the administrator or taking a tour.
 They already had a bed available and accepted residents on a Medicaid-pending basis, so we signed the admission forms, began the Medicaid application process and moved Mom right in.